You're on your way!

 In Connecticut, these “community spouses” are allowed to keep:

 Federal law requires states to cap home equity value for Medicaid nursing home and HCBS enrollees.
 Applicants with more home equity than this are not eligible for Medicaid LTSS benefits.
-In 2020, states set their home equity limits based on a federal minimum of $595,000 and a maximum of $893,000.
+In 2026, states set their home equity limits based on a federal minimum of $752,000 and maximum of $1,130,000.

 Because long-term care is expensive, individuals sometimes consider giving away or selling assets to a sympathetic party for an artificially low amount so they can become eligible for Medicaid LTSS benefits.

-To counter this activity, states have a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value; establishing this type of penalty is a federal law and in force in all states.
+To counter this activity, states have a penalty period for Medicaid nursing home applicants who give away or transfer assets for less than their value; establishing this type of penalty is a federal law, so it applies in all states.
 States can choose to also have a penalty period for HCBS.

 A state’s Medicaid agency must attempt to recover what it paid for long-term care related costs beginning at age 55.
 States can choose to also recover the cost of all Medicaid benefits received by those enrollees.
 This is called estate recovery.